-Indicator Description Has Comp Has-components indicator The Has-Components indicator displays in the Equipment window for master equipment records.
-Comp Component indicator The Component indicator displays in the Equipment window when the equipment record is a component record. ltem Item indicator The Item indicator displays in the Equipment window when the equipment record doesn't belong to a group.
-Group Group indicator The Group indicator displays in the Equipment window when the equipment record belongs to a group and the item is the lead item in the group. ltem Group item indicator The Group Item indicator displays in the Equipment window when the equipment record belongs to a group and the item isn't a lead item in the group.
-Project contract status indicator Choosing the Project Contract Status indicator in the Project Status window opens the Project Contract Status window for the given project.
-Current contract, pending, and expected contract amounts are shown.
-Project billed position indicator Choosing the Project Billed Position indicator in the Project Status window opens the Project Billed Position window for the given project.
-Contract earned, over (under) billing, and cash over (shortage) amounts are shown.
-Stop-and-go light indicator The Stop-and-Go Light indicator displays in the Subcontractor Status window and the Master Subcontractors Maintenance window.
+Indicator Description Has Comp Has Components The Has Components indicator displays in the Equipment window for master equipment records.
+Comp Component The Component indicator displays in the Equipment window when the equipment record is a component record.
+Item Item The Item indicator displays in the Equipment window when the equipment record doesn't belong to a group.
+Group Group The Group indicator displays in the Equipment window when the equipment record belongs to a group and the item is the lead item in the group. ltem Group Item The Group Item indicator displays in the Equipment window when the equipment record belongs to a group and the item isn't a lead item in the group.
+Project Contract Status Select the Project Contract Status indicator in the Project Status window to open the Project Contract Status window for the given project.
+The current contract, pending, and expected contract amounts are shown.
+Project Billed Position Select the Project Billed Position indicator in the Project Status window to open the Project Billed Position window for the given project.
+The contract earned, over (under) billing, and cash over (shortage) amounts are shown.
+Stop-and-Go Light The Stop-and-Go Light indicator displays in the Subcontractor Status window and the Master Subcontractors Maintenance window.
 If the subcontractor to which a job is assigned is marked on hold in the Subcontractor Maintenance window, the light is red.
 If the subcontractor is not on hold, the light is green.